Jasper Therapeutics Reports Fiscal 2022 Financial Results and Provides a Business Update

 - Raised $101.4 Million Net Proceeds in January 2023

-/EIN News/ -- REDWOOD CITY, Calif., March 08, 2023 (GLOBE NEWSWIRE) -- Jasper Therapeutics, Inc. (Nasdaq: JSPR) (Jasper), a biotechnology company focused on development of briquilimab, a novel antibody therapy targeting c-Kit (CD117) to address diseases such as chronic spontaneous urticaria, lower to intermediate risk myelodysplastic syndromes (MDS) as well as novel stem cell transplant conditioning regimes, today announced results for the fiscal year ended December 31, 2022, and provided a business update.
+REDWOOD CITY, Calif., March 08, 2023 (GLOBE NEWSWIRE) -- Jasper Therapeutics, Inc. JSPR (Jasper), a biotechnology company focused on development of briquilimab, a novel antibody therapy targeting c-Kit (CD117) to address diseases such as chronic spontaneous urticaria, lower to intermediate risk myelodysplastic syndromes (MDS) as well as novel stem cell transplant conditioning regimes, today announced results for the fiscal year ended December 31, 2022, and provided a business update.

 "The fourth quarter of 2022 and recent weeks have been a transformational period for Jasper, during which we announced expansion of briquilimab development to include chronic spontaneous urticaria and secured substantial additional capital to execute on our development plan across the briquilimab franchise," said Ronald Martell, President and Chief Executive Officer of Jasper.
 "By focusing on well-characterized opportunities in chronic mast cell diseases and stem cell transplant for rare diseases, we have established clear, and potentially fast, pathways to market.
 With the substantial resources we obtained through our public offering in January 2023, we are positioned to move rapidly into a clinical trial in chronic severe urticaria and to initiate our chronic lower-risk MDS study, while continuing recruitment in the SCID, Fanconi Anemia and sickle cell disease transplant studies."